wkumari/draft-vandergaast-edns-client-subnet/README.md

 7.3.1.
 Caching the Response

-   In the cache, all resource records in the answer section MUST be tied to the network specified by the FAMILY, ADDRESS and SCOPE PREFIX- LENGTH fields, as limited by the Intermediate Nameserver's own configuration for maximum cacheable prefix length.
+   In the cache, all resource records in the answer section MUST be to the network specified in the response.
+The appropriate prefix length depends on the relationship between SOURCE PREFIX-LENGTH, SCOPE PREFIX-LENGTH, and the maximum cacheable prefix length configured for the cache.

+Contavalli, et al.       Expires August 28, 2015               [Page 13]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

+   If SCOPE PREFIX-LENGTH is not longer than SOURCE PREFIX-LENGTH store SCOPE PREFIX-LENGTH bits of ADDRESS and mark the response as valid for all addresses that fall within that range.

+   Similarly, if SOURCE PREFIX-LENGTH is the maximum configured for the cache, store SOURCE PREFIX-LENGTH bits of ADDRESS and mark the response as valid for all addresses that fall within that range.

+   If SOURCE PREFIX-LENGTH is shorter than the configured maximum and SCOPE PREFiX-LENGTH is longer than SOURCE PREFIX-LENGTH, store SOURCE PREFIX-LENGTH bits of ADDRESS and mark the response as only valid to answer client queries that specify exactly the same SOURCE PREFIX- LENGTH in their own ECS option.

+   DNSKEY and DS records are the one exception to the above rules for records in the answer section.
+These records SHOULD always be cached at /0.
+See Section 9 for more.

    Note that the additional and authority sections from a DNS response message are specifically excluded here.
 Any records from these sections MUST NOT be tied to a network.
 See more at Section 7.4.

    Records that are cached as /0 because of a query's SOURCE PREFIX- LENGTH of 0 MUST be distinguished from those that are cached as /0